khofstadter/enhancingaudiodescription.com/_posts/2015-01-08-team-intern-bob.md

             {{ page.description }}
           {% endif %}
           <br><br>
           <p>My name is Bob.
 I’m a final-year student studying Film and Television Production.
-As part of my degree, I’ve undertaken several film and studio projects, and I’m currently working as the director of our final-year short film — The Red Brick House.
+As part of my degree, I’ve undertaken several film and studio projects, and I’m currently working as the director of our final-year short film — <a href="https://www.instagram.com/redbrickhouse_film/">The Red Brick House</a>.
 My background in video production and picture and sound editing stems from my experience producing independent mountaineering videos and mini-documentaries.
           <br><br>
-          Back in 2021, I interned at ViuTV, one of the largest television production companies in Hong Kong, working mainly as a production assistant and runner for their flagship drama series, i.SWIM.
+          Back in 2021, I interned at ViuTV, one of the largest television production companies in Hong Kong, working mainly as a production assistant and runner for their flagship drama series, <a href="https://www.youtube.com/watch?v=BrZGhlecHY4">i.SWIM</a>.
 I’ve also worked in the broadcast marketing department at Disneyland Hong Kong, assisting with the internal logistics and the production of several television commercials and a range of social media content.
+My portfolio can be found at <a href="https://linktr.ee/Bob_Tsang">Linktree</a>.
           <br><br>
           As an intern for the EAD project, my primary role is to create demo videos and promotional content showcasing EAD sound design methods to different staff members and industry professionals.
           </p>